biomguler/LN_Phenocluster/README.md

 </p>

-In this step, provided scripts used to genearate GWAS results from UKB.
+In this step, provided scripts used to generate GWAS results from UKB.
 REGENIE uses a two-step approach.
 In the first step, original non-imputed genotype data is used, filtering only high-quality genotyped variants: minor allele frequency (MAF) > 1%, minor allele count (MAC) > 5, genotyping rate > 99%, Hardy-Weinberg equilibrium (HWE) test P > 1E−08, <1% missingness.
 The quality control of genotype data and filtering was done using plink2 software.
 The script 04_qc.sh combines all chromosomes and creates a list of SNPs that meet QC criteria.

 ```bash
 bash 02_ukb_gwas/03_qc.sh